QUENTELTHOMPSON/security701plus-/README.md

 An agreement to keep the line manager informed about the progress of the mentoring relationship Termination
 A procedure for how the mentor can voluntarily withdraw from the agreement, including written notice to the protégé at least 30 days in advance

+## questionnaire- A risk assessment questionnaire is a tool that helps organizations identify and assess potential risks associated with a third-party vendor, partner, or new employee.
+These questionnaires are also known as vendor risk assessment questionnaires, third-party risk assessment questionnaires, or supplier risk assessment questionnaires.
+Risk assessment questionnaires are typically organized into sections such as: Information security and privacy, Physical and data center security, Web application security, and Infrastructure security.
+Questionnaires are usually completed yearly after onboarding, but they only provide a snapshot of a vendor's cybersecurity posture.
+The risk posed by a vendor can change at any time, so organizations should also monitor risk continuously using tools such as security ratings.
+Here are some topics that risk assessment questionnaires may cover:
+Organizational risk culture, Risk appetite, Oversight mechanisms, Contingency planning, Financial controls, Compliance issues, Communication climate, Staff turnover, Safety measures, and IT systems reliability.

+## rules of engagement-ROE are guidelines that outline the specifics of a penetration testing project.They are established before the start of a security test and give the test team the authority to conduct their activities without needing additional permissions.
+The ROE ensure that both the client and the engineers know what, when, and how the testing will be done.

+penetration testing-is a critical part of risk assessment for cybersecurity.
+Penetration testing, or pen testing, is a security checkup that simulates a real-world attack to identify weaknesses in an organization's IT infrastructure.
+The results of a penetration test can help an organization understand the potential damage of a successful attack and how to mitigate cybersecurity risks.Penetration testingA friendly hacker attempts to gain access to an organization's network to identify vulnerabilities.
+Penetration testing can help organizations understand how easy it is to bypass security protocols and what data could be accessed in a data breach.

+## right-to-audit clause-is a contract term that allows a purchasing party to assess a vendor's performance and compliance with the agreement.
+Risk assessments and management can help ensure that a right-to-audit clause is used effectively to mitigate risk

+Evidence of internal audits-is information and documentation that auditors gather to support their conclusions and opinions about an organization's internal controls and financial statements.
+This evidence can come from a variety of sources, including:
+Documentary evidence: Written records such as invoices, contracts, bank statements, and receipts Internal documentation: Organizational policies, meeting minutes, accounting manuals, and internal reports External confirmations: Confirmations with third parties, such as banks, customers, and suppliers Physical examination: Inspection of tangible assets, such as inventory, property, and plant Oral evidence: Information obtained from employees or management Analytical procedures: Comparison of financial statements, ratios, trends, and benchmarks to identify unusual fluctuations.